Anomabu: History

 Anomabu had long been a coastal trading center before it was established as a slave trading port, which caused the town to rise to prominence in the 17th century.
 The Fante merchants there traded primarily in gold and grain.
 After inviting the Dutch to build a factory in the town, the merchants turned increasingly towards the slave trade.
 Wealthy Fante merchants supported the building of an English fort to further this cause.
 However, the loss of the Royal African Company's monopoly in 1698 led to the closing of the fort in 1730.
 Under pressure from increasing French interest, the Company of Merchants Trading to Africa moved to rebuild the fort.

-Fort William, also known as Anomabu Castle, was designed by the British engineer John Apperley and constructed between 1753 and 1760.
+Anomabu Castle, renamed Fort William in the 1830s, was designed by the British engineer John Apperley and constructed between 1753 and 1760.
 At the time it was considered to be the strongest fortification on the coast.
 It is about 10 mi from Cape Coast Castle.
 After Apperley's death in 1756, Anglo-Irishman Richard Brew took over the Governorship of the fort and continued its construction.
-The Anomabu fort became the center of British involvement in the trans-Atlantic trade in enslaved people along the Gold Coast until the trade was abolished in 1807.
-Though lack of evidence makes it difficult to say with absolute certainty, it is thought that the majority of the captive people sold into slavery at Anomabu likely came from the Ashanti and southern Akan people.
+The Anomabu fort became the center of British involvement in the Atlantic slave trade along the Gold Coast until it was abolished in 1807.
+Though lack of evidence makes it difficult to say with absolute certainty, it is thought that the majority of the captive people sold into slavery at Anomabu were likely to have come from the Ashanti and southern Akan people.